Two Mumbai residents injured in Brussels terror blasts

-Two Mumbai crew members of Jet Airways, identified as Nidhi Chaphekar and Amit Motwani, were injured on Tuesday in the explosions at Brussels Airport
+Two Mumbai-based crew members of Jet Airways, identified as Nidhi Chaphekar and Amit Motwani, were injured on Tuesday in the explosions at Brussels Airport

 New Delhi: Two Mumbai crew members of Jet Airways, identified as Nidhi Chaphekar and Amit Motwani, were injured on Tuesday in the explosions at Brussels Airport.